critterandguitari/ETC_Manual/manual.md

 it safe to disconnect the USB drive.

 When using the included USB drive, be sure it is flipped the right way before connecting to your computer.

-The drive that comes with ETC has an extremely low profile, consisting of the bottom half of most standard USB connectors/cables.
-As such, it is possible to plug the drive in upside down.
-This is generally harmless but is better avoided.\
-Be sure that the exposed pins — I think of them as teeth — are facing “up,” toward wherever the top of a connected USB cable would go.
-(On Mac laptops, for example, the pins should face upward, toward the sky.)
+It is possible to plug the drive in upside down.
+This is better avoided.
+When using the drive on ETC, be sure that the side with two holes (the top of the drive) is facing down.
+(On Mac laptops, for example, these holes should face upward, toward the sky.)

 Once the drive is connected and seen by your computer, it would appear somewhat like the following.